 In our adoption research we figured out that we wanted to adopt a newborn.
-We are so blessed to have adopted our daughter.
-Now that she is 4 years old and I’ve had time to reflect, I want to share some things I’ve learned as an adoptive daddy.
+In 2007 we were blessed to have adopted our daughter.
+Now that we’ve adopted our son in 2012 I’ve had time to reflect, so I want to share some things I’ve learned as an adoptive daddy.

 √ How the general public is mislead by the media.
 In the movies, on TV, or even on the evening news I’ve heard many stories about adoption get sensationalized.